amagist/dand/README.md

 2. Install necessary tools: `Cloud Foundary CLI`, `node` & `npm`.
 3. You need to run `npm install -g yo`
 4. From the `generator-deploy` directory of this repo, run `npm link` (this is a temporary workaround for the yeoman script).
 Once you've done this, navigate back to the root directory or you'll forget later
+5. Run `npm install` to install all the packages locally (cloud foundary will do this for the IBM Cloud app for you)
-5. Think of a unique app name for your bluemix route.
+6. Think of a unique app name for your bluemix route.
 Something like _client-name_-microsite would work.
-6. Log into to Cloud foundary `cf login`.
+7. Log into to Cloud foundary `cf login`.
 Make sure you're in the same location (api, space, account, region) as where you plan to put the microsite.

 ## Step 1 - Generate some HTML

 1. [Download Mobirise](http://mobirise.com/)
 2. Fire it up, and drag & drop components in the builder until you've got a site.
 Additional pages can be added too.
 3. Click `Publish` on the top right, then select Local Drive Folder.
-Choose the `public/pages` folder of the repo you just cloned.
+Choose the `public` folder of the repo you just cloned.
 This will dump all html, stylesheets, and images into this repository.

 (note: You can manually create html, or use another site builder, as long as the links are all relative and you have an index.html as the root)